dimitri-nicolo/calico/master/reference/calicoctl/resources/networkpolicy.md

 NetworkPolicy resources can be used to define network connectivity rules between groups of Calico endpoints and host endpoints, and take precedence over [Profile resources]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) if any are defined.

+NetworkPolicies are organised into tiers, which provide an additional layer of ordering—in particular, note that the `pass` action skips to the next tier, to enable hierarchical security policy.

 For `calicoctl` [commands]({{site.baseurl}}/{{page.version}}/reference/calicoctl/commands/) that specify a resource type on the CLI, the following aliases are supported (all case insensitive): `networkpolicy`, `networkpolicies`, `policy`, `np`, `policies`, `pol`, `pols`.